 One in four students visited a mental health professional in the past year.

 Anxiety can be experienced through diverse sensations, thoughts, feelings or behaviours.
-Here are some of common symptoms experienced:
+Here are some of the common symptoms experienced:

 Cognitive/Thought Patterns such as ruminating or obsessing “What if?!” scenarios, scanning for anxiety, overreacting, lashing out, threat